L00L entanglement and the twisted quantum eraser: Theory

 Since the two photons incident on the BS above carry different values of OAM, they are in orthogonal modes with respect to each other, making them distinguishable and unable to exhibit quantum interference.
 However, by measuring in the superposition basis, one can erase this distinguishing information and recover two-photon quantum interference.
 This is akin to the standard quantum eraser \cite{Scully1982}, where single-photon interference is recovered by erasing the distinguishing information between the two modes of an interferometer by projecting the state into a superposition of the two.
 A two-photon quantum eraser was first demonstrated with the polarisation degree-of-freedom in 1992 \cite{Kwiat1992}.
-Here we examine our ``twisted'' two-photon case further by considering the OAM superposition projection operators $\ket{+}\bra{+}$ and $\ket{-}\bra{-}$, where $\ket{\pm} =\frac{1}{\sqrt{2}}(\ket{0}\pm\ket{\ell})$.
-The operators are applied on photons A and B in a symmetric ($\mathcal{P}_{\text{sym}} = \frac{1}{4}\ket{+}\bra{+}_A \otimes \ket{+}\bra{+}_B$) or antisymmetric ($\mathcal{P}_{\text{asym}} = \frac{1}{4}\ket{+}\bra{+}_A \otimes \ket{-}\bra{-}_B$) manner.
+Here we examine our ``twisted'' two-photon case further by considering the OAM superposition projection operators $\ket{+}\bra{+}$ and $\ket{-}\bra{-}$.
+We construct two measurements on photons A and B, $\mathcal{P}_{\text{sym}} = \frac{1}{4}\ket{+}\bra{+}_A \otimes \ket{+}\bra{+}_B$ and $\mathcal{P}_{\text{asym}} = \frac{1}{4}\ket{+}\bra{+}_A \otimes \ket{-}\bra{-}_B$, which we call the symmetric and antisymmetric projectors respectively.
+They are proportional (up to postselection) to projections on the Bell states $\ket{ \Phi^+}$ and $\ket{\Psi^-}$ before the beamsplitter, which are symmetric and antisymmetric (with respect to path exchange) respectively.
 The results of performing these two sets of measurements are as follows:

-The symmetric projection operating on the $\ell00\ell$ state results in complete destructive two-photon interference, i.e., photon-bunching due to the erasure of distinguishing information between the two photons.
-While the antisymmetric operator also performs information erasure, it however results in complete constructive two-photon interference, i.e., photon anti-bunching.
+The symmetric projection operating on the $\ell00\ell$ state results in complete destructive two-photon interference in post-selection, i.e., photon-bunching due to the erasure of distinguishing information between the two photons.
+While the antisymmetric operator also performs information erasure, it however results in constructive two-photon interference, i.e., photon anti-bunching.
+This follows from the $\LOOL$ state being anti-symmetric from path exchange.
 In contrast, let us perform these measurements on a classically correlated mixed state in the $\{\ket{0},\ket{\ell}\}$ subspace, $\rho_{c} = \frac{1}{2}\left(\ketbra{\ell0}{\ell0} + \ketbra{0\ell}{0\ell}\right)$.
 In this case, the measurements above result in

 As can be seen, the classically correlated state gives an intermediate value for both symmetric and antisymmetric projectors due to the lack of coherence.
 This can be seen as the transition from HOM dip/bump to no interference, as two-photon coherence is lost when the photons are made distinguishable, for example due to different arrival times.